 The key is to recognize HOW to learn from these people and what to do with that information.

 Why does integrity get mentioned in a list of soft skills?
 Because whether expressly stated in a job ad, interview, or hiring meeting, personal and business integrity is a valuable thing.

 Ask any defense contractor how they feel about Edward Snowden or any other American accused of espionage and you’re likely to get an earful about someone’s views on personal integrity.
 Regardless of who you agree with in that arena it’s an important reminder that employers consider your integrity to be an important part of the hiring process.

 You aren’t likely to be asked if you have high levels of integrity.
 But you will be asked how your personal philosophy affects your work, and many consider this to be the same thing.

 What some don’t consider when thinking about personal integrity is that the military provides important signifiers.
 Your security clearance, for example, is a kind of testament to the integrity you bring to your job.

 Those with clearances have been investigated and reviewed with the final decision on whether you get a clearance or not depending on a variety of factors–including integrity.
 It’s a good thing to remember when you are looking for ways to show an employer you can be trusted.

 In military circles, it’s generally understood that planning is subject to change.
 “The fog of war” is a telling favorite phrase among military planners; it acknowledges that random forces and other factors may conspire to ruin a good plan and anticipates this accordingly.

-But in the civilian world you may run into people who have never truly planned anything by comparison to how military missions are conducted.
-In situations like these, it’s just as important to know how to manage expectations and anticipate objections as it is knowing how to assemble a plan and carry it out.
+But in the civilian world, you may run into people who have never truly planned anything by comparison to how military missions are conducted.
+In situations like these, it’s just as important to know how to manage expectations and anticipate objections as knowing how to assemble a plan and carry it out.